Writeful

 Featured readers include Lauren Beth Eisenberg Davis, Judith Krummeck, Nathan Leslie, and Heather Rounds.

-Live Music will be provided by Red Sammy.
+Live Music will be provided by Just Playin.

 The event is being emceed and hosted by Nitin Jagdish and Eric D. Goodman.